Brutal (song): Composition

 "Brutal" is one of eleven songs from Olivia Rodrigo's debut album Sour.
 The song resents the idea that one's teenage years are the best years and shares a sentiment of teenage frustration.
 It was written on a whim by Rodrigo and the song's producer Dan Nigro.
-It has been described as a pop, pop-punk, pop rock, alt-rock, grunge, emo-punk, and rock song with elements of indie rock, punk, and riot grrrl.
+It has been described as a pop and rock song in the styles of alternative rock, emo-punk, grunge, pop-punk, and pop rock, with elements of indie rock, punk, and riot grrrl.

-"Brutal" features a guitar riff similar to that of Elvis Costello's 1978 song "Pump It Up", leading to accusations of plagiarism.
-Costello—who cited Bob Dylan's "Subterranean Homesick Blues" as inspiration for "Pump It Up"—replied to a tweet about the topic, "This is fine by me ...
+"Brutal" features a guitar riff similar in cadence and identical in key to that of Elvis Costello's 1978 song "Pump It Up", which led to accusations of plagiarism.
+Costello — who cited Bob Dylan's "Subterranean Homesick Blues" and Chuck Berry's "Too Much Monkey Business" as inspiration for "Pump It Up" — replied to a tweet about the topic to defend Rodrigo, stating: "This is fine by me ...
 It's how rock and roll works.
 You take the broken pieces of another thrill and make a brand-new toy.
 That's what I did."
+In 2026, Costello doubled down on his defense of Rodrigo, describing the plagiarism accusations as "too silly to talk about" and noting he had since met Rodrigo, describing her as "lovely".